core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

     *  In the presence of a proxy, a server will not be able to distinguish different origin client endpoints.
 Following from the recommendation above, a proxy that sends large responses to unauthenticated peers SHOULD mitigate amplification attacks.
 The proxy SHOULD use Echo to verify origin reachability as described in {{echo-proc}}.
 The proxy MAY forward idempotent requests immediately to have a cached result available when the client's Echoed request arrives.

-    * Amplification mitigation is a trade-off between giving leverage to an attacker and causing overheads.
+    * Amplification mitigation is a trade-off between giving leverage to an attacker and causing overhead.
       An amplification factor of 3 (i.e., don't send more than three times the number of bytes received until the peer's address is confirmed) is considered acceptable for unconstrained applications {{?I-D.ietf-quic-transport}}.